alexhkurz/topics-in-category-theory/README.md

 Created from [this template](https://github.com/alexhkurz/template-for-jupyter-book).

-To create the book locally and open it in my browser, I run (the `open` command may be specific to a mac)
+To make the book locally and open it in my browser, I run (the `open` command may be specific to a mac)

 ```
 jb build . ; open _build/html/index.html